 VLA Professional Associates Executive Board

-The VLA Professional Associates Executive Board includes the following officers (Chair, Chair-Elect, Secretary and the immediate Past Chair), and any other position determined to be necessary by the Forum.
+The VLA Professional Associates Executive Board includes the following officers:Chair, Chair-Elect, Secretary and the Immediate Past Chair, and any other position determined to be necessary by the Forum.
 The Chair serves for three years: one year as Chair-Elect, one year as Chair, and one year as Immediate Past Chair.
-Officers serve until the adjournment of the VLAPAF Conference, at which time their successors assume office.
+Officers serve until the VLA PAF business meeting at the VLA Annual Conference, at which time leadership will be transferred and their successors assume office.

-Executive Board

-Officers and Responsibilities:
+Executive Board Officers and Responsibilities:

 Chair